cyberark/conjur-api-java/XDD.md

 # XDD Overview

 ## Problem
-As a developer, how do I retrieve secrets from Conjur CE using Java.
+As a developer, how do I retrieve secrets from Conjur CE using Java?

 ## User Experience: